 To watch on your TV, it needs internet capability.
 If you can watch things like Netflix on it now, it has internet capability.

 If you don’t know or you are certain it doesn’t have internet capability, you can solve that easily by picking up a Roku Streaming Stick.
 It’s a stick that plugs into your TV’s HDMI port and gives you the capability to view Netflix, Hulu, Amazon, etc.

-I kept a time journal one week and discovered that outside of basic cable, I only watched three channels: ESPN, History, and Discovery.
-I only watch ESPN for live sports and History/Discovery were when I was bored and channel surfing.
+I kept a time journal one week and discovered that outside of the basic cable, I only watched three channels: ESPN, History, and Discovery.
+I only watch ESPN for live sports and History/Discovery when I am bored and channel surfing.
 We watch no “appointment TV,” which is when you set aside time to watch a show live.